How to remotely access your home server from anywhere using Tailscale

 .
 Instead you should generate a “fun name” that is more human-readable.
 You can’t just type one in, unfortunately, rather you choose from ones generated by Tailscale.

-To get a fun tailnet name, go to the Tailscale admin dashboard and click the DNS tab.
+To get a fun tailnet name, go to the Tailscale console and click the DNS tab.
 Click the Rename tailnet… button and follow the prompts.
 You can keep reloading until you find a name you like.
 For future examples, we’ll assume your tailnet name is cyber-sloth.ts.net

 .

-You may want to use HTTPS when accessing services and applications through Tailscale, especially when using.
+You may want to use HTTPS when accessing services and applications through Tailscale.
 It’s not super important, but it doesn’t hurt.

 Use this command to generate the certificate: (In this example the Linux server’s tailnet name is server